Non-unique lifting of integer variables in minimal inequalities: Abstract

 \section{Abstract}

 We explore the lifting question in the context of cut-generating functions.
-Most of the prior literature on lifting for cut-generating functions focuses on which cut-generating functions have the unique lifting property.
-Here we develop a general theory for understanding how to do lifting for cut-generating functions which do not have the unique lifting property.
+Most of the prior literature on this question focuses on cut-generating functions that have the unique lifting property.
+We develop a general theory for understanding the lifting question for cut-generating functions that do not necessarily have the unique lifting property.

 \begin{AMS} 90C10, 90C11 \end{AMS}